lvgl/lv_binding_rust/lvgl-sys/README.md

 # lvgl-sys
-Rust raw bindings for LittlevGL library.
+Rust raw bindings for LittlevGL library and drivers.

 ## Usage